Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Main results

-In order to ensure the noisy empirical distribution is a good approximation, we need the assumption on $\vec{u}$.
-Recalling \Cref{alg : Shallow sequencing}, a cell is selected randomly according to $\vec{u}$ at each iteration.
+In order to ensure that the noisy empirical distribution is a good approximation, we need the assumption on $\vec{u}$.
 If most $u_i$'s are too small, for example $u_i=O(n^{-2})$, then it is unlikely to extract gene expression from those cells so that the noisy empirical distribution cannot be close to the truth.
 Therefore, it should be required that most of cells can be selected according to $\vec{u}$.

-\begin{assumption} For any $n \in \mathbb{N}$, $\vec{u}$ is concentrated on $\{u \in \Delta_{(n-1)} : |\{i : u_i = o (n^{-1}) | = o(n) \}$: more precisely, there exists a deterministic constant $c_* > 0$ independent of $n$ such that for $n-o(n)$ many $u_i$'s, it holds almost surely that
+\begin{assumption} For any $n \in \mathbb{N}$, $\vec{u}$ is concentrated on $\{u \in \Delta_{(n-1)} : |\{i : u_i = o (n^{-1}) | = o(\sqrt{n \log n}) \}$: more precisely, there exists a deterministic constant $c_* > 0$ independent of $n$ such that for $n-o(\sqrt{n \log n})$ many $u_i$'s, it holds almost surely that

 \end{assumption}